ashpursglove/ashs_video_converter/README.md

 # **Ash's Video Converter**
-*A gloriously over-engineered GUI wrapper for FFmpeg, handcrafted in Python and sprinkled with questionable humour.*
+*A gloriously over-engineered GUI wrapper for FFmpeg, handcrafted in Python with love.*

 ---